Dr Marc Fabri

-Marc advises the UK Government’s Student Loans Company on issues related to assistive technology and disability support for autistic students.
-He is an editorial board member for the International Journal of Human Computer Interaction, the Journal for Enabling Technologies and for the Autism in Adulthood Journal.
-In 2018 he guest edited an IJHCI special issue on “Designing with and for users on the autism spectrum”.
+Marc is editor of the Journal of Enabling Technologies and an editorial board member for the Autism in Adulthood Journal.
+Previously, Marc advised the UK Government’s Student Loans Company on issues related to assistive technology and disability support for autistic students, and he served on the editorial board for the International Journal of Human Computer Interaction.
 Marc is also a regular programme committee member for the British HCI conference and the DUXU conference series.

 - Web development